When I was pregnant, I never thought about

 I love schedules and routines, and I'm my best self when my life revolves around them.
 When you have a baby, all that goes away (at least, temporarily).
 Had I not fought so hard, for so long, to stay on my schedules and to keep with my routines, maybe I'd have adjusted to being a mother faster.
 Learning to be flexible is something I still have to work on.
 Now I realize, and accept, that pulling me from my comfort zone is usually in the best interest of my children, and that makes it so very worth it.

 It'll Be OK

-No matter what I thought my postpartum life would be like, I can honestly say I was wrong about most of it.
+I thought my postpartum life would be like, I can honestly say I was wrong about most of it.
 Until I was in it, I just didn't know.
 The biggest thing I wish I could go back to tell my pregnant self is, no matter what happens in those early weeks and months, don't let it pull you under, it'll be OK.